ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 ### Let's make one!
 #### in R

+An example of making a dummy dataframe in R. This is the way to go if you have more complex data structures.
 ```

 ## make vectors
 patient_id = c("1", "2", "3", "4", "5", "1", "2", "3", "4", "5")
 day = c("1", "1","1","1","1","2","2","2","2","2")